The essential definition of immortal is changeless.

-The biblical definition of the opposite condition of mortal is not dies, but changes.
-We implicitly know that from the processes of sickness, injury, and aging, and the Bible explicitly states this.
+The biblical definition of the opposite condition of mortal is not just dies, but changes.
+We implicitly know this from the processes of sickness, injury, and aging, and the Bible explicitly states this.

-“We shall not all sleep / die, but we shall all be changed…For this corruptible must put on incorruption, and this mortal must put on immortality.”
+“We shall all be changed…For this corruptible must put on incorruption, and this mortal must put on immortality.”
 (I Corinthians 15:51-52).

 If only the Adversary had known!

 “…we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory: Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.”
 (I Corinthians 2:7-8)